 Books by Starhawk, Scott Cunningham, Morpheus Ravenna, and Raven Kaldera (to name just a few).

 Podcasts such as Bespoken Bones (hosted by Pavini Moray) and Down at the Crossroads (hosted by Chris Orapello and Tara Maguire) provide thoughtful conversations with numerous magical practitioners and authors.

 I have enjoyed Magic in the Middle Ages, taught online by instructors at the University of Barcelona on Coursera.
 This class provided some wonderful background on one period in the history of European magic, as well as the criminalization of witchcraft and spellwork.

-“Inclusive heathenry” (the indigenous religion of Ásatrú) has also made its way into my life during this time (and somewhat slightly into the book) and so I owe a debt of gratitude to The Troth and Hrafnar.
-I am particularly happy to make the acquaintance of the Norse deities, Lord Freyr, his wife, Lady Gerda, and his sister, Lady Freya.
+“Inclusive heathenry” and “Northern Tradition Paganism” has also made its way into my life during this time (and may influence the second book in the series) and so I owe a debt of gratitude to The Troth and Hrafnar, as well as to various Lokean websites and groups.
+I am particularly happy to make the acquaintance of the Norse deities: the trickster god Loki, who is my “most trusted one”; Freyr and his Jotun wife, Gerda; and Freya.

-I’ve also drawn freely on what I know about trance states as a hypnotist and as a practitioner of Western Neo-Tantra (notably Ipsalu Tantra).
+I’ve also drawn freely on what I know about trance states as a hypnotist and as a practitioner of Western Neo-Tantra.

 So my book is definitely “a work of art, on the whole, but showing the influence of too many schools” (as Oscar Wilde wrote of his character, Mrs. Cheveley).
 But in this case, perhaps it’s not a bad thing!